amyhuang95/enhanced_CRM_mongoDB/README.md

 ## Database Setup

 This project uses MongoDB as the database.
-To use the database, install the required tools, clone this repository and run the following commands in the terminal:
+To use the database, install the required tools, clone this repository, navigate to this project's directory, and run the following commands in the terminal:

 1. Tools required: